How to Create a WordPress Plugin Zip File Using Command Line – Two Approaches

 The src folder is used locally for scripts and styles, so this folder shouldn’t be in the final zip file.

-Navigate to your plugin via command line and check if there’s a package.json file present.
+Navigate to your plugin via the command line and check if there’s a package.json file present.
 If not, create it using npm init.

 npm init